Vielauge/Vielauge.github.io/about.md

 more about software/hardware installation than statistics.
 I gave up for another few years!

 ### Interlude: Cancer and other crisis
-No details to cancer here, but this was a stopper for my data science career!
+No details to cancer here, but this was a stopper for my data science ambitions!
 The priorities were on my wife, the children and life must go on.
 After she died I got a lot of help from my parents and mother in law.
 With upcoming corona and isolation the help ended again very soon.
 Now things have a bit normalized.
 The multiple crisis (corona, ukrainian war, climate catastrophe) are there, but my personal crisis is almost over, having more time again.
-With a small widower's pension and 16h regular work, two days a week, I have enough money to make ends meet and focus again more on my main interests.
+With a small widower's pension and 16h regular work, two days a week, I have enough money to make ends meet and have enough time to focus again more on my main interests.

 ### FASTAI
 Luckily I followed Jeremy and even more lucky he founded FastAI!
 His book "Deep learning for Coders with fastai & PyTorch" is lying beside my keyboard.
 His book and his courses are an great inspiration.
 I started with the third edition.
 Although I was very motivated, I stuck again.